When should you buy heating oil?

 Spring (March - April)

 Prices can start to ease as winter demand fades, but a cold spring can keep them higher for longer.
-Check current trends and your local county prices before deciding.
+Check recent trends and your local county prices before deciding.

 Seasonal patterns help, but they are not the full story.
 Global oil prices still affect what households in Ireland end up paying.

-- Currency Exchange: Oil is traded in Dollars.
-If the Euro weakens against the Dollar, heating oil becomes more expensive in Ireland.
+- Currency exchange: Oil is traded in dollars.
+If the euro weakens against the dollar, heating oil can become more expensive in Ireland.

 You do not need to follow financial news to make a sensible decision.
-Tankful shows local prices, county comparisons, and recent trends in a simpler way.
+Start with recent county prices, then use trends as context.

 Use the trends page alongside your tank level, your county prices, and how urgently you need oil.